vectordotdev/vector/website/content/en/docs/about/under-the-hood/guarantees.md

 includes waiting until all internal buffering and the retry process is complete.
 Sinks which have a durable buffer configured will mark events as delivered once they are persisted to that buffer, as an indicator that Vector will continue to retry the event even after restarts.
+If the sink does not support acknowledgements, events will be marked as having been delivered when they are handed off to the sink component, before any deliveries are attempted.

 ## Delivery guarantees